nbpillai/cse15l-lab-reports/lab3.md

 ```
 #### Example #2

-The command below finds all the files in the berlitz1 directory that were created or modified before WhereToGreek.txt.
+The command below finds all the files in the berlitz1 directory that were created or modified after WhereToGreek.txt.
+It can be seen that only a subset of the files in the directory are returned since many of them were created or modified before WhereToGreek.txt.

 Command: ```find written_2/travel_guides/berlitz1 -newer written_2/travel_guides/berlitz1/WhereToGreek.txt```